 Income May Be Irregular

 If you own a property and rent to a single tenant, you may be able to keep that tenant on a long-term lease and collect rent each month, which can provide you with a steady income stream.
 Airbnb rentals may be far more inconsistent.
 While in theory, you can rent out a property 365 days a year, you are likely to have many vacant dates on your calendar.
 You may even prefer to have a vacant day or two between bookings in order to prepare the property for the next guest.

-In a post on Airbnb’s community message board, an owner named Michelle writes that her properties are booked about 60% of the time, depending on the season.
+In a 2016 post on Airbnb’s community message board, an owner named Michelle wrote that her properties are booked about 60% of the time, depending on the season.
 During the humid season in New Orleans, she said, bookings drop to 40%, but her Massachusetts rentals are full 75% of the time during the busiest tourist seasons.

 The problem of vacant dates can be worsened if you live in a locality that restricts the number of days an Airbnb unit can be rented out.